 The Alfred R. Goldstein Library at the Ringling College of Art + Design is a state-of-the-art building that seeks to transform the way that users engage with library collections and services.
 Architecturally stunning, the library is an active physical and digital destination on the Ringling College campus–an intellectual, cultural, social, creative, and technological hub alive with the ebb and flow of students, faculty, and visitors.

 Members of the organization have check-out privileges from the research collection at the Alfred R. Goldstein Library.
-Additionally, members have access to electronic subscription resources for research and the opportunity to view rare books and works from the Library’s Artists’ Book collection.
+Additionally, members have access to electronic subscription resources for through research consultation appointments with a librarian and the opportunity to view rare books and works from the Library’s Brizdle-Schoenberg Special Collections Center.

 • Check-out up to 15 items.